BuddiesD/n8n-nodes-tanss-new/README.md

 - Update ticket details effortlessly.
 - Delete tickets with optional entity migration.
 - Merge tickets into a target ticket.
+- Creates a Ticket with the given information.

 ### **Ticket Lists**
 - Retrieve tickets assigned to the current employee.